AdobeDocs/experience-manager-65.en/help/forms/using/custom-submit-action-form.md

 After performing the required action, the Submit servlet forwards the request to the forward path.
 An action uses the setForwardPath API to set the forward path in the Guide Submit servlet.

-If the action doesn't provide a forward path, the Submit servlet redirects the browser using the Redirect URL.
+If the action does not provide a forward path, the Submit servlet redirects the browser using the Redirect URL.
 The author configures the Redirect URL using the Thank You Page configuration in the Adaptive Form Edit dialog.
 You can also configure the Redirect URL through the Submit action or the setRedirectUrl API in the Guide Submit servlet.
 You can also configure the Request parameters sent to the Redirect URL using the setRedirectParameters API in the Guide Submit servlet.

 >[!NOTE]
 >